 Alibaba could potentially launch a deal as early as October and seek to raise in the range of $10 billion and $15 billion, according to Reuters.
 A source also made comments to Reuters regarding Alibaba’s potential deal.

-"It would be very unwise to launch the deal now or anytime soon," an unnamed source familiar with the matter told Reuters.
+It would be very unwise to launch the deal now or anytime soon,” a source told reuters.

 “I have heard you loud and clear and have reflected deeply on all that has transpired,” Lam said at a press conference in June.

 After riots occurred with pro-democracy protestors at Hong Kong’s International airport last week, CNBC reported that more than 700 protestors have been arrested since June.

-Last week, the Hang Seng Index fell to its lowest level since the beginning of January.
+In addition, last week the Hang Seng Index fell to its lowest level since the beginning of January.